forReason/Statistics-Helper-Library/README.md

 Time based moving average (good for historic data and data with gaps, also good for targeting a certain time duration or when the input data stream is not consistent in speed)
 Maps the incoming data to a consistient timeline with variable resolution

+### Median
+Median can be calculated:
+- On an array / List
+- Procedural upon adding values
+- On a rolling time window

 ### Minimum / Maximum
 - Calculate Maximum or Minimum for a given amount of Datapoints (useful for sensor Data)
 - Calculate Maximum or Minimum for a sliding time window (useful for historical or inconsistent Data)